digitalDG/chucknorris-jokes-angularjs/README.md

 # chucknorris-jokes-angularjs
-This is AngularJS projects that generates Chuck Norris jokes
+This is an AngularJS projects that generates Chuck Norris jokes